Vinnie Pasquantino Player Props: Royals vs. White Sox

 Vinnie Pasquantino At The Plate

-- Pasquantino has 35 hits this season and a team-best OBP of .380.
+- Pasquantino has 39 hits and an OBP of .384 to go with a slugging percentage of .529.
+All three of those stats are best among Kansas City hitters this season.

-- Among qualifying batters, he ranks 58th in batting average, while his on-base percentage ranks 34th and he is 44th in slugging.
+- Among the qualifying hitters, he ranks 37th in batting average, while his on-base percentage ranks 28th and he is 27th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.